Making Box Mockup

 That’s it!
 The image is rendered and saved.
 You can now close the rendering panel and render another angle, or save the project for further usage.

-Other Simple Scenes Tutorials
+Other Mockup Tutorials